Sheaf quantization from exact WKB analysis: Introduction

 A quantization of a Lagrangian submanifold $L$ usually means a module supported on $L$ over a quantized symplectic manifold.
 For example, a $\cD$-module on a complex manifold is a quantization of its characteristic variety.
 Via the Riemann--Hilbert correspondence, one can introduce a notion of quantization with more topological flavor: {\em sheaf quantization}.
 A sheaf is a sheaf quantization of its microsupport $\SS$~\cite{KS}.

 Characteristic varieties and microsupports are always conic.
-To quantize non-conic Lagrangians, it is classical to use $\cD_\hbar$-modules.
-A $\cD_\hbar$-module $\cE$ is a quantization of $\supp(\cE/\hbar\cE)$.
+To quantize non-conic Lagrangians, it is classical to use $\cD^\hbar$-modules.
+A $\cD^\hbar$-module $\cE$ is a quantization of $\supp(\cE/\hbar\cE)$.
 Tamarkin introduced an analogue of this trick on the Riemann--Hilbert dual side~\cite{Tam}.
-Namely, for a real manifold $M$, consider the product $T^*M\times T^*_{\tau>0}\bR_t$ where $\bR_t$ is the real line coordinatized by $t$ and $\tau$ is the dual cotangent coordinate of $t$.
+Namely, for a real manifold $M$, consider the product $T^*M\times T^*_{\tau>0}\bR_t$ where $\bR_t$ is the real line with the standard coordinate $t$, $\tau$ is the dual cotangent coordinate of $t$, and $T^*_{\tau>0}\bR_t$ is the subset of $T^*\bR_t$ defined by $\tau>0$.
 Let $\rho$ be a map defined by $\rho\colon T^*M\times T^*_{\tau>0}\bR_t\rightarrow T^*M; (x, \xi, t,\tau)\mapsto (x, \xi/\tau)$ where $x\in M$ and $\xi\in T^*_xM$.
-We say that a sheaf $\cE$ on $M\times \bR$ is a {\em sheaf quantization} of $\rho(\SS(\cE)\cap (T^*M\times T^*_{\tau>0}\bR_t))$.
+Roughly speaking, we say that a sheaf $\cE$ on $M\times \bR_t$ is a {\em sheaf quantization} of $\musupp(\cE):=\rho(\SS(\cE)\cap (T^*M\times T^*_{\tau>0}\bR_t))$.
 This idea is quite useful to study symplectic topology.
-For example, Tamarkin proved non-displacement results~\cite{Tam} and Guillermou proved nearby Lagrangian results~\cite{Guillermou}.
-The statements obtained by this method are parallel to those obtained by Floer-theoretic methods.
-In fact, one of Tamarkin's first motivations to introduce $\bR_t$ is to realize the Novikov ring $\Lambda_0$ in sheaf theory.
-Also, Jin--Treumann~\cite{JT} proved a sheaf quantization is associated to a Lagrangian brane, which is nothing but a necessary condition to be an object of Fukaya category.
+For example, Tamarkin proved some results on Hamiltonian non-displaceablity~\cite{Tam} and Guillermou proved some results on the nearby Lagrangian conjecture~\cite{Guillermou}.
+The statements obtained by sheaf quantizations are parallel to those obtained by Floer-theoretic methods.
+In fact, one of Tamarkin's first motivations to introduce $\bR_t$ is to realize the Novikov ring $\Lambda_0$ in sheaf theory~\cite[p.2, Remark]{Tam}.
+Also, Guillermou~\cite{guillermou2015quantization} proved that a sheaf quantization is associated to an exact Lagrangian brane, which is nothing but a necessary condition to be an object of Fukaya category.

 In the first version of quantization (using $\cD$-modules), via the Riemann--Hilbert correspondence, a sheaf quantization over a complex manifold is equivalent to a quantization by a regular holonomic $\cD$-module.
-However, in the second version (using $\cD_\hbar$-modules), there is no such Riemann--Hilbert correspondence, so the relation is not clear.
+However, in the second version (using $\cD^\hbar$-modules), there is no such Riemann--Hilbert correspondence, so the relation is not clear.

 One of the purpose of this paper is to reveal a part of the relationship explicitly, using exact WKB analysis.
 We will explore it more abstractly by constructing a functor relating $\cD^\hbar$-modules and sheaf quantizations in the subsequent publication~\cite{hRH}